samuelpeter17/Mongo/README.md

 # Mongo

-This is a sample repository to interact with a Mongo database.
+This is a sample repository to interact with a Mongo database, exported as bookstore.books.json .